 Family cooking classes (several locations) and food tours

 Food is a huge tradition in Italy and many places cater for families so your kids can partake into this side of Italian culture too.

-If your kids love food, check out the Taste of Sorrento Tour by Gourmet Girls, who also caters for families (something not all food tours do)
+If your kids love food, check out the Taste of Sorrento Tour by Gourmet Girls, who also offer tours to for families (something not all food tours do)

 Family guided tours (several locations)

-Several providers in Italy provide guided tours that cater specifically for families.
+Several providers in Italy provide guided tours that cater specifically to families.

 Mosaic making class (Rome)

 Mosaic making is an ancient technique that you will encounter often in Italy.